Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 ‘Unwell’ explores what “getting well” really means and whether the tools and methods we have at our disposal are really doing what we believe (or hope) they do.

-Wellness has become a lucrative multi-billion dollar industry and the expansive list of modalities that are said to bring healing to humanity keeps growing.
+Wellness has become a lucrative multi-billion dollar industry and the expansive list of modalities that are said to bring healing properties to humanity keeps growing.
 However, with increasingly more tools at our disposal, there is also a higher chance of falling victim to false, empty promises.

 In this docuseries, the six specific wellness trends that are delved into, are: essential oils, tantric sex, the consumption of human breast milk, extreme fasting and intermittent fasting, Ayahuasca, and bee venom therapy.